Oath Keepers trial: 'Armed rebellion' plan, prosecutor says

 “Patriots entering their own Capitol to send a message to the traitors is NOTHING compared to what’s coming,” Rhodes wrote in a message the evening of Jan.
 6.

-Defense lawyers are poised to argue that jurors cannot find him guilty of seditious conspiracy because all the actions he took before Jan.
-6 were in preparation for orders he anticipated from Trump — orders that never came.

-Rhodes’ attorney has said that his client will eventually take the stand to argue that he believed Trump was going to invoke the Insurrection Act and call up a militia, which Rhodes had been calling on him to do to stop Biden from becoming president.
-He was merely lobbying the president to use a U.S. law.
+Rhodes’ lawyer told jurors that his client will take the stand to argue that he believed Trump was going to invoke the Insurrection Act and call up a militia, which Rhodes had been calling on him to do to stop Biden from becoming president.
+Rhodes’ lawyers have said he was merely lobbying the president to invoke a U.S. law.

-“They’re not a violent group,” Linder said during an opening statement that was far shorter than the prosecutor’s remarks.
-“Rhodes is extremely patriotic … he loves this country.”

 Nestler took aim at the Insurrection Act claim, saying it was only an attempt to cover up Rhodes’ illegal scheme.
 “Rhodes, with a law degree was careful with his own words.
 Rather than say out loud their plan, they used a code – or shorthand – the Insurrection Act,” he said.